 - I send you joy as I think about how delightful you are.

-- I send you healing, detoxifying energy as your body benefits and heals from your weekend massage.
+- I send you healing energy as you mend your heart and body.

 - I send you love.